discord-unspy/discord-unspy/README.md

 # Run the app
 npm start
 ```

-If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
+If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell) or use `node` from the command prompt.

-# How to use discord ptb/canary?
+# How to use Discord PTB/Canary?

 change config.json owo

 # NOTE

-This is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself,so this is not against discords tos
+This is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself, so this is not against Discord's ToS.